-La portada
+La portada 2025

-La Portada is the main entrance to the fairgrounds and each year it is dedicated to a monument or building of the city or in commemoration of an event.
-The Portada changes day and night thanks to the illumination of thousands of light bulbs.
+The Portada is the main entrance to the fairgrounds, and each year it is dedicated to a monument or building from the city, or to the commemoration of a significant event.
+The Portada changes its appearance from day to night thanks to the illumination of thousands of lightbulbs.